 In a region that’s almost as famous for its car culture as it is for Hollywood, there has been a huge change in how people get around Los Angeles… and it’s great news for cruise passengers.

-Years ago, you option to getting to the port was to catch a taxi or schedule a private car.
-Today you can use a rideshare service, namely, Uber and Lyft.
+Years ago, your options to getting to the cruise ports in Los Angeles or Long Beach were to catch a taxi or schedule a private car.
+Today you can use a rideshare service.
+Namely: Uber and Lyft.

 If you’re not familiar with these companies, the premise is simple.
 Drivers are everyday people, driving their personal automobiles (cars have to be in good condition and relatively new).
-Riders use an app on their smartphone to call for a ride, make the payment, and rate their driver.
+Riders use an app on their smartphone to schedule a ride, make the payment, and rate their driver.

 Drivers love it because it allows them to earn extra cash on their own schedule.
-Riders love it because it is faster to catch a ride (literally thousands of drivers are in LA) and much cheaper than a traditional cab.
+Riders love it because it is fast to catch a ride from anywhere (literally thousands of drivers are in LA), and it is often much cheaper than a traditional cab.